123Satyajeet123/try-rankly/backend/METRICS_STORAGE_EXPLAINED.md

 Step 5 will aggregate all this data and create metrics at multiple levels:

 1. **Overall Metrics** - All prompts combined
-   - Stripe: Score 85, Rank #1
+   - HDFC Bank Freedom Credit Card: Score 50, Rank #1
-   - PayPal: Score 78, Rank #2
+   - Chase Freedom Flex: Score 50, Rank #2
-   - Square: Score 65, Rank #3
+   - Discover it Cash Back: Score 50, Rank #3
-   - Adyen: Score 60, Rank #4

 2. **Per-Platform** - Separate metrics for each LLM
-   - ChatGPT: Brand rankings for this platform
+   - OpenAI: Brand rankings for this platform
    - Claude: Brand rankings for this platform
    - Perplexity: Brand rankings for this platform
    - Gemini: Brand rankings for this platform

 3. **Per-Topic** - Metrics for each topic
-   - "Payment Processing": Stripe vs competitors
-   - "Finance Automation": Stripe vs competitors
-   - "Embedded Finance": Stripe vs competitors
+   - "Lifestyle Benefits and Merchant Partnerships": HDFC Bank Freedom Credit Card vs competitors

 4. **Per-Persona** - Metrics for each persona
-   - "Developer": Who ranks best for developers?
-   - "Startup Founder": Who ranks best for founders?
+   - "Family Manager": Who ranks best for family managers?

 ---